 Have you ever owned a dog who’s suffered from separation anxiety?
 It’s hard isn’t it, knowing how best to help them.
 I haven’t until recently and it does change how you act.

 Danny, our rescue dog is brilliant and his personality is such that all he wants to do is fit in.
 But he has terrible anxiety set off by fireworks, dogs barking nearby, in fact almost anything which disrupts his quiet state is met with a reaction.
-I’ve given up counting the number of times my cup of tea has gone flying in any and all directions as a result of an unexpected noise.
+I’ve given up counting the number of times my cup of tea has gone flying in any and all directions as a result of unexpected noise.

 How much of this connects to his background we don’t know.

-So, our home life has adapted and while we were working out how to help him cope I learnt about 5 of the most common myths about separation anxiety in dogs (and how if differs from separation distress) and hope what I learnt, with the help of Darren Baker at Pettura will help you too.
+So, our home life has adapted and while we were working out how to help him cope I learnt about 5 of the most common myths about separation anxiety in dogs (and how if differs from separation distress) and hope what I learnt, with the help of expert Darren Baker will help you too.

 'There is no solution to a dog's separation anxiety, some dogs (or dog breeds) are just predisposed to it'